Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

 where $z_{0.975}=1.96$ is the 97.5\% quantile of the normal distribution.
 If zero is included in the confidence interval, $0 \in 95\%\text{~CI}$, then there is not sufficient evidence for an \ITA{} because the observed difference can be explained by measurement error in a situation where the true direct and indirect task sensitivities are equal.
 Only if the confidence interval lies above zero, that is $95\%\text{~CI}=[a,b]$ and $a>0$, there is evidence for the presence of an \ITA{}.

 Note that in this test we use quantiles $z_\alpha$ of the normal distribution and not quantiles of the $t$ distribution.
 Using the $t$ distribution would require to estimate the degrees of freedom, which is unnecessarily complicated for our approach.
-We use the quantiles of the normal distribution which leads to a more liberal test, that is, our approach confirms an \ITA{} more often than if we were using $t$ quantiles.
-We are therefore more conservative in our critique and our argument is stronger when we do not confirm an \ITA{}.
+We use the quantiles of the normal distribution which leads to a more liberal test increasing the likelihood of confirming an \ITA{} and following the benefit-of-the-doubt approach (see General Discussion).

+As we have seen in the reanalysis of direct and indirect task sensitivities, we need to know one parameter: $q^2$, a ratio of systematic vs. noise variance.
+This is not an artifact of our reanalysis but unavoidable.